RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 | **10017**    | 7,944                      | 4,277                      |
 | **ALL**      | 63,579                     | 35,870                     |

-<span id="_Toc491103355" class="anchor"></span>Table : Percent IX and XI
-by District (NHTS versus Model)

 The IX internal trip generation rates vary by town and were estimated using the 2000 Census data.
 Residents of towns that are closer to the model boundary generate more IX trips as a percent of the residents’ trip-making.

+Table : Percent IX and XI by District (NHTS versus Model)

 | Town             | Model%\_IX | Census % IX |
 |------------------|------------|-------------|